Southampton-RSG-Training/intro-to-hpc/episodes/5_hpc_technologies.md

 ## Measuring and improving parallel performance

-When we submit a job to run on a cluster, we have the option of specifying the amount of memory number of CPUs (and GPUs) that will be allocated.
-We need to consider to what extent that code is *scalable* with regards to how it uses the request resources, to avoid using more resources than can be effectively used.
-As part of the application process for having new code installed on DiRAC, its scalability characteristics need to be measured.
-This helps inform how best to assign CPU resources when configuring jobs to run with that code.

-There are two primary measures of execution time we need to consider for any given code:
+When we submit a job to run on a cluster, we have the option of specifying the amount of memory and the number of CPUs (and GPUs) that will be allocated.
+We need to consider to what extent that code is *scalable* with regards to how it uses the requested resources, to avoid asking for, and wasting, more resources than can be used efficiently.
+So before we start asking for lots of resources, we need to know how the performance of our scales with the number of CPUs (or GPUs) made available to it.
+There are two primary measures of execution time we need need to measure:

 - **Wall clock time (or actual time)** - this is the time it takes to run from start of execution to the end, as measured on a clock.
 In terms of scaling measurements, this does not include any time waiting for the job to start.